michaelhaaf/2W6-W23/md/lectures/week11.md

 You can add multiple media queries within a stylesheet, tweaking your whole layout or parts of it to best suit the various screen sizes.
 The points at which a media query is introduced, and the layout changed, are known as **breakpoints.**

+There are many other possible `@media` queries we can do, though `min-width` is the most common.
+You can see a complete list of possible breakpoints in the ["Media Features that can be Queried"](https://maujac.github.io/2W6-UI/#/./wk8/media_queries?id=media-features-to-be-queried) section of course notes from a previous year.

 ### Mobile first design

 A common approach to web design is to start with a simple single-column layout for narrow-screen devices (e.g. mobile phones).
 Then, use `min-width` queries to check for wider screens, and add *only the rules necessary* to implement a multiple-column layout when you know that you have enough screen width to handle it.
 Designing for mobile first is known as **mobile first design.**

+There three good reasons for this:

+- Mobile-first websites are **lighter** in processing requirements for mobile users, since the browser only has to apply the CSS that occurs before `@media` queries.
+- The processing of complex media queries and the rendering of intricate layouts are done by larger devices, which presumably has higher computational power.
+- Mobile layouts are simpler (usually [plain HTML][html-responsive-by-default] will suffice!) and therefore: easier to implement, faster to code, and easier to maintain.
+Complexity should be added incrementally as screen sizes increase.

 Media queries can help with responsive web design, but are not a requirement: they should only be introduced when the web layout you are working with **breaks** (overlaps, overflows, becomes unusable) at small or large resolutions.